Lingbing/intro_econR/README.md

 # econR
-Introduction Econometrics with R master course in JUXFE
+Introductory Econometrics with R master course in JXUFE